Johnnytash/PesaConnect/README.md

 With the rapid adoption of cryptocurrencies and the widespread use of mobile money services in regions such as Africa, there is a unique opportunity to bridge these two ecosystems.
 The integration of mobile money with crypto transactions addresses the growing demand for accessible and inclusive financial services, particularly in underbanked regions.

-Task:Perform a competitive analysis to understand existing solutions and their limitations, ensuring PesaConnect offers unique value propositions and meets current market opportunities.
+Task: Perform a competitive analysis to understand existing solutions and their limitations, ensuring PesaConnect offers unique value propositions and meets current market opportunities.

 ### Business Benefits ###